2024 ANNUAL REPORT

 A Message from Board President Stephanie Clement

-We held two fundraising events in 2023: Dine-Around-Day in July, and the 6th Annual Mary Parker Memorial 5k in October.
-We also ran our 4th Match Campaign, which raised over $32,000.
-In 2023, a total of 76% of our funding came from individual donors, a leap from 67% in 2022.
+We held three fundraising events in 2024: our first ever Sugar Showdown in February, Dine-Around-Day in August, and the 7th Annual Mary Parker Memorial 5k in October.
+We also ran our 5th Match Campaign, which raised over $32,000.
 Each donor plays a critical role in ensuring that our community stays a safe place to live independently, regardless of disability or age.

 Island Connections' overall goal is to continue providing free transportation, delivering food to our neighbors, and being recognized in the community as an essential resource.
 It is through the big hearts of our core group of volunteer drivers and the generosity of our donors that we are able to do this good and much needed work.
 We are looking forward to another successful year!